-- Parameters : These are values that are passed to a method that the method will operate on.
+- Arguments : These are values that are passed to a method that the method will operate on.
+The variables holding the arguments in the method are parameters.

 So far we've written our first program that could output a line of text.
 Let's expand from the first program and first learn more output options.